 - Battery check

-For more information on no-charge services available for Sam’s Club tires (including road hazard protection and lifetime tire repair), be sure to visit the Tire Center’s website.
+For more information on free services available for Sam’s Club tires (including road hazard protection and lifetime tire repair), be sure to visit the Tire Center’s website.

 5. What Services Aren’t Offered at Sam’s Club?